Treatments

 It’s not for everyone — you need to be comfortable with a shaved or closely cropped look.
 But for men who are, it delivers results that no supplement, serum, or fibre can match.

-The cost is real (£2,000–£3,500 for a full head), but it’s a one-time investment that lasts years.
-Compare that to the ongoing cost of finasteride, minoxidil, and PRP therapy indefinitely, and SMP starts looking very sensible.
+The cost is real (£2,000–£3,500 for a full head), but it’s a one-time investment (with minimal touch-ups) that lasts.
+Compare that to the ongoing cost of finasteride, minoxidil, and PRP therapy indefinitely, and SMP starts looking very sensible financially.

 The ThinningFix editorial team cuts through the noise on men's hair loss.
 We read the studies, test the products, and give you straight answers — no affiliate-first agenda.